emtelgen/ccf23-testing/docs/exercises/azure_vm_walkthrough.md

 You need an Azure account with an active subscription, and a resource group of your own to work in.
 Fellows have these things provided.

-This exercise assumes you understand how to use the Azure Portal, which is covered in the [Azure Portal Walkthrough](azure_portal_walkthrough.md).
+This exercise assumes you understand how to use the Azure Portal, which is covered in the [Azure Portal Walkthrough](./azure_portal_walkthrough.md).
 In addition it's helpful to know what a virtual machine is but it's not crucial to complete the exercise.
-For more information on VMs see the [slides from session 2](msu-cloud-fellowship21-session2.pdf) and readings from the ["Virtual Machine Background"](index.md#readings) section
+For more information on VMs see the readings [session 2](../sessions/02_how_to_cloud.md)

 It's helpful to have basic understanding of the ["Client-Server"](cloud_glossary/#client-server) model of computing as the VM we create will be running servers (remote desktop server for Windows, and ssh command line server for Linux)